6th Grade

 Products

 Students will create detailed blueprints and 3D models of sustainable chicken coops, integrating innovative design features that prioritize both chicken welfare and environmental considerations.
 Throughout the project, they will develop and refine prototypes using recycled materials, showcasing their understanding of geometry and design principles.
-Additionally, students will design a food waste management plan that includes feeding chickens with appropriate school food scraps and creating a compost system for chicken waste, which they will present during the 'Chickens and Conservation Day' workshops and demonstrations.
+Additionally, students will prepare interactive presentations for the 'Chickens and Conservation Day,' where they will lead workshops and demonstrations on chicken care, waste management, and composting.

 Launch

-Begin the project with a 'Chickens and Food Waste Day,' where students explore sustainable practices by learning how chicken care can address school food waste.
-Facilitate hands-on activities to design and prototype compost bins that will manage food waste and chicken feces effectively.
-Follow this with a 'Ventilation and Habitat Workshop,' focusing on essential design elements for chicken health, where students create 3D models of their coop designs using recycled materials.
-Conclude the launch with a 'Chickens in the Community' event, connecting students with local urban farmers to gain insights into real-world chicken care challenges and solutions, inspiring their coop projects.
+Kick off the project with an immersive 'Chickens and Genetics Day,' where students rotate through interactive stations exploring Mendelian genetics through hands-on activities, such as predicting egg colors and simulating genetic traits with colored beads.
+Follow this with a 'Ventilation and Habitat Workshop' where students learn about essential design elements for chicken health, then apply their knowledge by crafting 3D models of their coop designs using recycled materials.
+Conclude the launch with a 'Chickens in the Community' event, connecting students with local urban farmers to gain insights into real-world chicken care challenges and solutions, sparking inspiration for their coop projects.

 Exhibition

-During the 'Chickens and Conservation Day,' students will present their sustainable chicken coop designs and blueprints, emphasizing solutions for reducing food waste by integrating school leftovers into chicken feed or composting systems.
+During the 'Chickens and Conservation Day,' students will present their sustainable chicken coop designs and blueprints, highlighting unique features that cater to both chicken welfare and environmental sustainability.
 They will lead interactive workshops, demonstrating their understanding of genetics through egg color prediction activities and showcasing their composting knowledge with live demonstrations.
 Attendees will engage with hands-on activities, exploring the practical applications of student learning, while students articulate the real-world impact of their projects.
 The event will foster community involvement, inviting local urban farmers to provide feedback and share insights, creating a collaborative learning environment.

 Week 1 | Day 1 | Day 2 | Day 3 | Day 4 | Day 5 |